 Not included in your delivery

 Optional: Preheat oven to 200 degrees for warming pancakes later on.
-Wash and dry all produce.
+Wash and dry produce.
 Zest and quarter lemon.
 Place 2 TBSP butter in a small microwave-safe bowl; microwave until melted, 30 seconds.
-Set aside for pancake batter in step 4.
-Set aside 1 packet crème fraîche for pancake batter.
+Set aside.
+Set aside one packet crème fraîche for pancake batter.

 In a second small bowl, combine remaining crème fraîche, ¼ tsp lemon zest, ½ tsp sugar, a squeeze of lemon juice, and a pinch of salt to taste.

 Heat a medium pan over medium-high heat.
 Add jam and maple syrup.
 Cook until bubbling, 1-2 minutes.
-Turn off heat; stir in 3 TBSP solid butter until melted.
-Add a couple squeezes of lemon juice (save at least 1 wedge for pancake batter) and a big pinch of salt.
+Turn off heat; stir in 3 TBSP plain butter until melted.
+Add a couple squeezes of lemon juice (save at least one wedge for pancake batter) and a big pinch of salt.
 Set aside.

-In a medium bowl, whisk together milk, ricotta, eggs*, melted butter, 1 tsp lemon zest, juice from 1 lemon wedge, and reserved crème fraîche.
+In a medium bowl, whisk together milk, ricotta, eggs*, melted butter, reserved crème fraîche, 1 tsp lemon zest, and juice from one lemon wedge.
 In a large bowl, combine tempura mix, ¼ cup sugar, and ½ tsp salt.
 Whisk in milk mixture until just combined.

 Heat a drizzle of oil in a large, preferably nonstick, pan over medium heat.
-(TIP: Use butter instead of oil if desired.)
-Add a few ¼-cup scoops of batter to pan.
+(TIP: Use butter instead of oil for richer-flavored pancakes.)
+Add ¼-cup scoops of batter to pan.
 Once bubbles form on tops of pancakes (about 1-2 minutes), flip and cook until golden, 30-60 seconds more.
 TIP: Lower heat if pancakes begin to brown too quickly.
 Transfer to a plate.
-TIP: If you want to keep your pancakes nice and warm, transfer to a baking sheet as you make them; place in preheated oven until ready to serve.
-Repeat process with remaining batter, adding more oil between batches if necessary.
+TIP: To keep your pancakes nice and warm, transfer to a baking sheet as you make them; place in preheated oven until ready to serve.
+Repeat process with remaining batter, adding more oil (or butter) between batches if necessary.
 TIP: For quicker cooking, use 2 nonstick pans, or a griddle if you have one.

 Warm syrup over medium-low heat, stirring occasionally, 2-3 minutes.
 Divide pancakes between plates; top with syrup, walnuts, and a dollop of lemony crème fraîche.
 (Alternatively, set up a toppings bar: Serve the syrup, walnuts, and crème fraîche in individual bowls and let everyone assemble as they please.
-For pickier eaters, serve pancakes with butter or simply sprinkle with powdered sugar.)
+You can also serve pancakes with butter or simply sprinkle with powdered sugar.)